-Basically, a PCIe x1 slot is used to plug in low demanding PCIe expansion cards that do not have a very high throughput (transfer rate) such as Network Adapters, Port Expansion Cards, Sound Cards and Certain Riser Cards.
+A PCIe x1 slot is used to plug in low-demanding PCIe expansion cards that do not have a very high throughput (transfer rate), such as Network Adapters, Port Expansion Cards, Sound Cards, and Certain Riser Cards.

-PCIe x1 slot offers only one PCIe lane and thus has the lowest throughput (speed in layman’s terms) of the PCIe slots out there (depending on the PCIe version it conforms to).
+PCIe x1 slot offers only one PCIe lane and thus has the lowest throughput (speed in layperson’s terms) of the PCIe slots out there (depending on the PCIe version it conforms to).

-If you’re someone who likes to get their hands dirty and build a custom PC, there are a few things you’ll need to know in order to use the available PCIe slots effectively.
+If you like to get your hands dirty and build a custom PC, there are a few things you’ll need to know to use the available PCIe slots effectively.

-There are several sizes of PCIe slots available, each with their specifications and purpose, but here we will particularly look at what are PCIe x1 slots used for by looking at the typical devices that fit into this slot.
+There are several sizes of PCIe slots available, each with its specifications and purpose.
+Still, here we will mainly look at what are PCIe x1 slots used for by looking at the typical devices that fit into this slot.

-Before we get into the details, lets us refresh what PCIe Slots, PCIe Lanes and PCIe version is and how they can affect the transfer speed and the overall build of your system.
+Before we get into the details, let us refresh what PCIe Slots, PCIe Lanes, and PCIe versions are and how they can affect the transfer speed and the overall build of your system.

 What are PCIe Slots?